Jayanth934656/Converter-Currency/README.md

-Overview
+# 💱 Currency Converter Web App with Real-Time Exchange Rates

-The Currency Converter is a responsive web application that allows users to convert an amount from one currency to another using real-time exchange rates.
-It provides a user-friendly interface and fetches live rates from an external API.
+*A responsive and user-friendly web application built with HTML, CSS, and JavaScript that allows users to convert amounts between different currencies using real-time exchange rates fetched from a public API.*

+## ✨ Features

+### 🌐 Real-Time Currency Conversion
+* Converts currency based on live exchange rates
+* Displays both converted amount and current exchange rate
+* Swap button to quickly reverse source and target currencies

+### 🧩 Interactive UI
+* Clean and intuitive interface for easy use
+* Input field with validation for conversion amount
+* Dropdowns for selecting source and target currencies

+### 📱 Responsive Design
+* Fully responsive layout for mobile and desktop
+* Styled using Bootstrap and custom CSS
+* Integrated with Font Awesome for icons

+## 🛠 Technologies Used
+* HTML5
+* CSS3 (with Bootstrap 5)
+* JavaScript (ES6+)
+* ExchangeRate API (for real-time exchange rates)
+* Font Awesome (for icons)

-Project Structure
+## 📂 Project Structure

-currency-converter
-src
+* **currency-converter/**
+  * **src/**
-    Converter.js        # JavaScript code for currency conversion functionality index.html          # Main HTML file for the application styles.css          # CSS styles for layout and design README.md               # Project documentation
+    * `Converter.js` – JavaScript code for currency conversion functionality
+    * `index.html` – Main HTML document for the application
+    * `styles.css` – CSS styles for the application
+  * `README.md` – Documentation for the project

-1.Open the project in your preferred code editor.
+2.Open the project in your preferred code editor.

-2.Launch the application by opening index.html in any modern web browser.
+3.Launch the app
+Open index.html in your web browser to view the application.

-Usage
+📌 Usage

-.Enter the amount to convert in the input field.
+Enter the amount you wish to convert.

-.Select the source currency and target currency from the dropdowns.
+Select the source and target currencies using the dropdowns.

-.Click the Convert button to fetch the real-time exchange rate and see the converted amount.
+Click the Convert button to view the converted amount and exchange rate.

-.Use the Swap button to instantly switch the selected currencies.
+Use the Swap button to reverse currencies quickly.

-Dependencies

-.The app uses the ExchangeRate API to fetch live conversion rates.

-.Requires an active internet connection for fetching updated exchange data.

-License

-.This project is open-source and free to use, modify, and distribute.